JMS Swiftlet

 Message Selectors

-Consumers and browsers can specify message selectors using standard JMS SQL-92 syntax.
-Selectors are compiled and validated at creation time, and only matching messages are delivered.
+Consumers and browsers can specify SQL-like message selectors to filter messages.
+Selectors are compiled and validated at consumer creation.

 Configuration Example: